What controls star formation in the central 500 pc of the Galaxy?: Possible mechanisms for inhibiting star formation

-The high $Q_{\rm gas}$ may still slow down the condensation of self-gravitating gas clouds and their decoupling from the stellar background potential. {The time-scale for clouds to become gravitationally unstable is $t_{\rm grav}\sim Q_{\rm gas}/\kappa$ \citep[e.g.][]{jogee05}.
-If the SFR is limited by slow cloud condensation, this therefore implies a decrease of the SFR by $1/Q_{\rm gas}$.
-This simple modification of the Silk-Elmegreen relation is consistent with the observed SFR for the 230~pc-integrated CMZ, but it does not explain the other components of the CMZ.} Note in particular that the 100-pc ring is always marginally Toomre-stable, both in terms of $Q_{\rm gas}$ and $Q_{\rm tot}$, which is also consistent with its clumpy, beads-on-a-string morphology \citep{longmore13b}. {We return to this point in \S\ref{sec:total}.}}
+The high value of $Q_{\rm gas}$ may slow down the condensation of self-gravitating gas clouds and their decoupling from the stellar background potential.
+The time-scale for clouds to become gravitationally unstable is $t_{\rm grav}\sim Q_{\rm gas}/\kappa$ \citep[e.g.][]{jogee05}.
+If the SFR is limited by the slow condensation of clouds, this therefore implies a decrease of the SFR by $1/Q_{\rm gas}$.
+This simple modification of the Silk-Elmegreen relation is consistent with the observed SFR for the 230~pc-integrated CMZ, but it does not explain the other components of the CMZ.
+Note in particular that the 100-pc ring is always marginally Toomre-stable, both in terms of $Q_{\rm gas}$ and $Q_{\rm tot}$, which is also consistent with its clumpy, beads-on-a-string morphology \citep{longmore13b}.
+This is likely because the ring represents a different evolutionary stage of the gas in the CMZ \citep[e.g.][]{molinari11}, which is a point we return to in \S\ref{sec:total}.